drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Geometry of Amide Groups

-The amide moiety is planar.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/geometry-amide-groups-765af915'><i class='fa fa-play' aria-hidden='true'></i></button>The amide moiety is planar.
 It can exist in the cis (E) or in the trans (Z) geometries, however there is a difference of energy of 10 kJ/mol in favor of the Z isomer.
 This means that the population of the E isomer is less than 3% at room temperature.
 Acyclic amide systems are therefore found in the Z geometry, in particular in protein structures.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures